- Top 5 Compound Bows of 2016 Comparison Chart

 Yes, there are different bows that are sold online and in local pro-shops.

 No, they are not much different.

 In fact, oftentimes same manufacturers carry two products lines under different names and sell them separately online or in pro-shops.
 Politics and marketing…

 Many manufacturers like to tout their flagship (often most expensive) product as being a ‘free speed bow’.
 They claim that it is silky smooth when you draw it, while it also fires at nearly speed-of-light velocity and without making any noise.
-This is unfortunately a myth – there is no a ‘unicorn’ compound bow.
-Higher performance on one element of a compound bow inevitable means that there is a trade of on another element.
-There is no singular compound bow that is the most novice-friendly, while also the quietes, most accurate and the fastest of them all.
+This is, unfortunately, a myth – there is no a ‘unicorn’ compound bow.
+Higher performance on one element of a compound bow inevitable means that there is a trade off on another element.
+There is no singular compound bow that is the most novice-friendly, while also the quietest, most accurate and the fastest of them all.
 All bows have advantages or disadvantages that must be factored in and considered when purchasing the best compound bow.

 There are a few key characteristics that you should focus on when choosing the best compound bow: 1) speed 2) draw weight 3) draw length 4) let off 5) brace height and 6) your budget.
 Let’s go through them one by one.